toxxicblood/my_work/AI/mit/lecture3,4/computer_vision.md

 ## Lecture 3: Deep Computer Vision

+This is the ability to know what is where by looking VIsion is not only about knowing what is where, but being able to understand what is happening in a visual paradigm.
-This is the ability to know wht is whre by looking This helps discover from images what is present in the world, where things are and what actions are taking place to predict and anticipate world events.
+This helps discover from images what is present in the world, where things are and what actions are taking place to predict and anticipate world events.

 __The rise and impact of computer vision:__